x86trace/Clicker-HTB/README.md

 # Clicker-HTB-
-Autopwn for scriptkiddies for Clicker Machine HackTheBox
+POC for scriptkiddies for Clicker Machine HackTheBox